ATMAG RO GENSETS® – Clean reverse osmosis, atmospheric water, with permanent electricity

 - The global power demand by data centers is expected to grow by 16% from 2023 to 2028.

-- The demand for power is expected to increase due to the growing use of AI.
+- The power demand is expected to increase due to the growing use of AI.

 Key drivers of growth